 Friedrich Hayek

 Friedrich Hayek was born in Vienna in 1899 into a family steeped in academic life and scientific research.
-He worked as a statistician from 1927–31, became a Lecturer in Economics at the University of Vienna in 1929, then moved to the University of London in 1931, the University of Chicago in 1950, and the University of Freiburg in 1962, retiring in 1967.
+He worked as a statistician from 1927–31, became a Lecturer in Economics at the University of Vienna in 1929, then moved to the University of London in 1931, the University of Chicago in 1950, and the University of Freiburg in 1962, retiring in 1967 and moving back to Freiburg.
 He kept writing into the 1980s, dying in 1992.

 Hayek worked in the areas of philosophy of science, political philosophy, the free will problem, and epistemology.
-For all that, Hayek was more hedgehog than fox.
-His life’s work, for which he won a Nobel Prize in Economics in 1974, illuminated the nature and significance of spontaneous order.
+Hayek saw himself as more fox than hedgehog, yet for all that his life’s work, for which he won a Nobel Prize in Economics in 1974, was spent exploring the nature and significance of spontaneous order.
 The concept seems simple, yet Hayek spent six decades refining his idea, evidently finding elusive the goal of being as clear about it as he aspired to be.

 1. Price Signals and Spontaneous Order